Sheshiyer/wiki-heyzackai/01-market-understanding/zack-ai-buyer-persona-summary.md

 **"Technology that arouses curiosity rather than distracts it"**

 ### Supporting Messages
-1. **Screen-Free Intelligence**: "All the engagement of digital learning, none of the screen addiction"
+1. **Screen-Free Playtime**: "All the engagement of digital learning, none of the screen addiction"
 2. **Emotional Development**: "Builds emotional intelligence while learning naturally"
 3. **Parental Peace of Mind**: "Safe, smart conversations whenever curiosity strikes"
 4. **Multilingual Growth**: "Natural language development in French and English"